 Perhaps the quickest way to illustrate the before and after is a side-by-side look at a simplified business structure.
 Consider a foreign parent company — 10% of that foreign parent is owned by a U.S. person.
 The foreign parent wholly owns one U.S. subsidiary and one non-U.S. subsidiary.

-The rules in effect prior to the TCJA changes to IRC 958 protected the U.S. participants in this structure from downward attribution.
-Now, let’s look at the impact of the Sec.
-958(b)(4) repeal and the resulting relationships between the entities.
+The rules in effect prior to the TCJA changes to IRC 958 protected the U.S. participants in this structure from downward attribution, i.e., the U.S. subsidiary wasn’t deemed to own assets owned by its foreign parent.
+Now, let’s look at the impact of the Section 958(b)(4) repeal and the resulting relationships between the entities.

-Because of the TCJA’s elimination of rules that protected U.S. persons from attribution of stock owned by non-U.S. persons, the CFC downward attribution rules now apply to both the 10% U.S. investors in the foreign parent and the U.S. subsidiary of the foreign parent.
-(Technically speaking, the repeal of IRC Sec.
-958(b)(4) actually triggered downward attribution issues for all U.S. owners of the foreign parent, but the IRS provided relief in Rev. Proc.
+Because of the TCJA’s elimination of rules that protected U.S. persons from attribution of stock owned by non-U.S. persons, the downward attribution rules now apply to both the 10% U.S. investors in the foreign parent and the U.S. subsidiary of the foreign parent in tax years up to and including 2025.
+(Technically speaking, the repeal of IRC Section 958(b)(4) actually triggered downward attribution issues for all U.S. owners of the foreign parent, but the IRS provided relief in Rev. Proc.
 2019-40 that limited downward attribution reporting when the foreign parent doesn’t have a 10% U.S. owner.)

-The attribution rules basically tell the taxpayers that they will be substituted into the position of the foreign parent, and any interest that the foreign parent holds will be attributed to them as well.
-In this limited example, that makes the U.S. subsidiary and the 10% owner of the foreign parent 100% owners of the foreign subsidiary and triggers specific reporting requirements related to CFC stock ownership.
+The attribution rules basically tell the certain taxpayers that they’ll be substituted into the position of the foreign parent, and any interest that the foreign parent holds will be attributed to them as well.
+In this limited example, that makes the U.S. subsidiary of the foreign parent 100% the owner of the foreign subsidiary.
+This results in the foreign subsidiary being classified as a CFC, which triggers specific reporting and income inclusion requirements related to CFC stock ownership.

 What happens when these entities are deemed to hold CFC stock?

-On top of the additional filing requirements (and penalties for missed filings), U.S. investors holding a 10% stake in the foreign parent could incur additional U.S. tax liabilities if they are subject to anti-deferral rules in the U.S. law under GILTI and subpart F provisions.
+On top of the additional filing requirements (and penalties for missed filings), U.S. investors holding a 10% stake in the foreign parent could incur additional U.S. tax liabilities if they are subject to anti-deferral rules in the U.S. law under net CFC tested income (NCTI) provisions, formerly known as GILTI and subpart F.

-Several common components of a multinational corporate structure indicate the likelihood of a downward attribution scenario.
+Several common components of a multinational corporate structure indicate the likelihood of a downward attribution scenario under the TCJA rules.
 Downward attribution will likely be triggered when:

 - A foreign parent company owns a U.S. subsidiary.